matrix-org/synapse/UPGRADE.rst

   reverted.
 This will cause the room statistics engine to stop updating when you downgrade.

-  The room statistics are essentially unused in v1.3.1 (they are used to populate the room directory in v1.4.0), so there should be no loss of functionality.
+  The room statistics are essentially unused in v1.3.1 (in future versions of Synapse, they will be used to populate the room directory), so there should be no loss of functionality.
 However, the statistics engine will write errors to the logs, which can be avoided by setting the following in `homeserver.yaml`:

   .. code:: yaml

     stats:
       enabled: false

-  Don't forget to re-enable it when you upgrade again, or your room directory will stop working!
+  Don't forget to re-enable it when you upgrade again, in preparation for its use in the room directory!

 Upgrading to v1.2.0
 ===================